carbon-language/carbon-lang/docs/design/variadics.md

 _operand_, in order.
 In each iteration, `$I` is equal to the index of the scrutinee element being matched, minus N.

-A pack binding pattern binds the name to each of the scrutinee values, in order.
+On the Nth iteration, a binding pattern binds the Nth element of the named pack to the Nth scrutinee value.

 ## Typechecking